s991116/PythonUnittest/README.md

 # Unittest exercise

 ## Run unittest
-To run unittests run the Command line
+To run al unittests exercute the command
 ```
 python -m unittest -v
 ```

 ## Writing Unittest
 When writing unittest follow these criterias
-- Name Python file with unittest test_*
 - Test method name starts with 'test_'
 - Use the Arrange, Act, Assert for each test
+- If you need to add new files with unittest they should start with 'test_'